Grass carp: Weed control

 Grass carp were introduced into New Zealand in 1966 to control the growth of aquatic plants.
 Unlike the other introduced fish brought to New Zealand, the potential value and impact of grass carp was investigated in secure facilities prior to their use in field trials.
 They are now approved by the New Zealand government for aquatic weed control, although each instance requires specific authorization.
 In the Netherlands, the species was also introduced in 1973 to control over-abundant aquatic weeds.
 The release was controlled and regulated by the Dutch Ministry of Agriculture, Nature, and Food Quality.
 In both of these countries, control is made easier because grass carp are very unlikely to naturally reproduce because of their very specific breeding requirements, but elsewhere, control is obtained by the use of sterile, triploid fish.

 Food

-Grass carp is one of the most common freshwater farmed fish in China, being one of the Four Domestic Fish (四大家鱼).
-Its meat is tender, while with little bone.
+Grass carp is one of the most common freshwater farmed fish in China, being one of the Four Domestic Fish (四大家鱼) alongside the black carp, silver carp, and bighead carp.
+Its meat is tender, with little bones.
 Many Chinese cuisine has grass carp as a featured dish, such as Cantonese cuisine.
+In some Asian countries, it is believed that ingestion of raw bile or entire gall bladders of the grass carp may improve visual acuity and health.
+However, it may in fact cause severe poisoning.